 I’m originally from Taichung, a city in the middle of Taiwan’s west coast.
 I trained as a nurse and worked in surgical intensive care for quite a few years.
 By 2006 I started to feel a bit worn out and a friend suggested going to Australia, so I applied for the Australian Registered Nurse Training Program and moved to Adelaide in 2007.

 We got married in 2010 and straight away I could see that Mark needed a hand (“or four,” says Mark!) so I started helping him out.
-He trained me from the basics in the vineyard: pruning, bud bashing, grape picking, driving a manual car.
-I can even drive tractors now.
+He trained me from the basics in the vineyard: pruning, bud bashing, grape picking etc.

 I really love cooking and I think that helped to develop my palate from a young age.
 In 2012, I decided I wanted to know more about wine, so I took the Wine and Spirit Education Trust Level 2 and 3 courses.
 I have also spent every vintage in the winery since 2010.